Top 10 Things To Do In The Cook Islands

 3. Do Nothing On The Beach

 Ever wondered if that perfect-looking beach you saw in travel magazines really existed?
 The answer to that is you’ll have to find out for yourself!
 Just kidding.
-Yes, magnificent tropical beaches do await visitors to the Cook Islands.
+Yes, magnificent tropical beaches await visitors to the Cook Islands.
 And the even better news is that there are plenty of them, so you can easily find your own spot for the day.
 Whether out on the lagoon motus (islets) or just in front of your beachfront villa – you’re never too far from that paradise you’ve always envisioned.

 Akaiami Island Aitutaki lagoon Cook Islands